 2026 World Baseball Classic Odds

-Unsurprisingly, Team USA opens as the favorite, with a 36% chance to win it all.
-The 2017 champion boasts plenty of Major League Baseball talent, with Aaron Judge as captain, and will be looking to fine-tune its roster ahead of baseball’s Olympic return at the Los Angeles 2028 Games.
+Unsurprisingly, Team USA remains the favorite, with a 32% chance to win it all.
+The 2017 champion boasts plenty of Major League Baseball talent, with Aaron Judge as captain, and has filled out the rest of its roster with the likes of reigning AL Cy Young winner Tarik Skubal, and perennial MVP winners and runners-up Cal Raleigh, Bobby Witt Jr., Gunnar Henderson, Bryce Harper, and more.

-If any national team can try to challenge USA, it’s Japan, listed second with 31% odds.
+If any national team can try to challenge USA, it’s Japan, listed second with 29% odds.
 The three-time WBC champion and defending titleholder is currently ranked No. 1 in the world by the World Baseball Softball Confederation and will once again be led by Shohei Ohtani, who is fresh off back-to-back World Series titles with the Los Angeles Dodgers.
+Ohtani might not be pitching in the tournament, but a staff led by fellow Dodger Yoshinobu Yamamoto and bolstered by veterans Yusei Kikuchi and Tomoyuki Sugano should give opposing batters fits.

-The Dominican Republic, a perennial baseball powerhouse, ranks third with 17% odds.
-Winners of the 2013 WBC, the Dominican roster is stacked with star talent such as Juan Soto, Fernando Tatís Jr., Teoscar Hernández, José Ramírez, Julio Rodríguez, and Vladimir Guerrero Jr.
+The Dominican Republic, a perennial baseball powerhouse, ranks third with 14% odds.
+Winners of the 2013 WBC, the Dominican roster is stacked with star talent such as Juan Soto, Fernando Tatís Jr., Julio Rodríguez, Vladimir Guerrero Jr., Sandy Alcantara, and Cristopher Sánchez.

-Mexico (6%), Korea (5%), Cuba (3%), and Puerto Rico (1%) round out the list of long shots.
-The remaining national teams have less than a 1% chance, with a limited history of deep runs in international competition.
+Taiwan (3%), Canada (3%), Cuba (3%), and Puerto Rico (3%) round out the list of long shots.
+The remaining national teams have less than a 2% chance, with a limited history of deep runs in international competition.

 The 2026 World Baseball Classic will be played in Miami, Houston, San Juan (Puerto Rico), and Tokyo (Japan).
 Both semifinals (March 15–16) and the championship game (March 17) will take place at loanDepot Park, home of the Miami Marlins.